koalaman/shellcheck/shellcheck.1.md

 :   Enable an optional check by name, as listed with **--list-optional**.
     Only file-wide `enable` directives are considered.

+**external-sources**
+:   Set to `true` in `.shellcheckrc` to always allow ShellCheck to open
+    arbitrary files from 'source' statements (the way most tools do).

+    This option defaults to `false` only due to ShellCheck's origin as a remote service for checking untrusted scripts.
+It can safely be enabled for normal development.

 **source**
 :   Overrides the filename included by a `source`/`.` statement.
 This can be
     used to tell shellcheck where to look for a file whose name is determined